Wetumpka, Alabama: War and flood

 Though their civic pride was wounded by losing the capital to Montgomery, Wetumpka's planters and merchants continued to flourish throughout the antebellum period.
 They promoted a plan to build a lock and dam so that boats would be able to pass above the Fall Line and travel up the Coosa as far as Rome, Georgia.
 One famous resident was William Lowndes Yancey, a firebrand newspaper editor and statesman who was an influential advocate of states' rights, slavery, and Southern secession.

 In February 1861, representatives from seven Southern states met in Montgomery to form the Confederate government, inaugurating Jefferson Davis as their president on the steps of the Alabama state capitol.
 The first six states to secede were those whose residents owned the most slaves in the South.
 The same year saw the majority of Wetumpka's male population going off to war.
 Wetumpka was never harmed by Federal troops.
 No Union troops entered the area until early 1865, and they were driven to reach Montgomery to punish the former Confederate capital before the war ended.

 Veterans of the war returned to a city and a region whose economy had been completely destroyed.
 In 1866, a Reconstruction government drew up a new plan of counties for the state, and Elmore County was created out of parts of Coosa, Autauga, and Montgomery counties, with Wetumpka as its county seat.
 (Rockford was chosen as seat of the "new" Coosa County.)

 Despite this, the city's future seemed grim.
 Before the war (in 1850), the population had reached 3,824 to become the 3rd largest city in the state (behind Mobile and Montgomery).
 By 1870 it had 1,137 residents (with Black residents outnumbering Whites by a margin of 594 to 543); in 1880, 816 residents; by 1890, it had declined to 619, and would bottom out at 562 in 1900.
 Not until 1950 would it return to the population it had a century earlier (with 3,813 residents).

 In 1886, the worst flood in city history inundated the west bank and most of downtown.
 The bridge connecting the city's two halves was washed away, and more than a year passed before it was replaced.

-The Lexington Kentucky Morning Herald of October 3, 1900, had a rather grim addition to the Wetumpka region's history: